scmhucker/Q2-CS-project-write-up/README.md

 Side notes
 - Craps is still yet to be added
-- Ability to play different games after playing one is also yet to be added -A file to track how many times the player left without any money left is planned to be added around 3rd quarter exam week
+- Ability to play different games after playing one is also yet to be added
+- A file to track how many times the player left without any money left is planned to be added around 3rd quarter exam week